helio-fm/helio-sequencer/Docs/getting-started.md

 ## Creating a Project

-After starting Helio the first time you should have a simple example project already open in the editor.
-Here's a couple of steps that can help you to get started:
+When you first launch Helio, you should see a simple example project open in the editor.
+Here are a few steps that can help you get started:

- * to rename the project, click `Example Project` in the breadcrumb control, and you'll see the project info page with some details available for editing,
+ * to rename the project, click `Example Project` in the breadcrumb control, and you'll be taken to the project info page, where you can edit some details,
- * after renaming, go back by pressing `Alt + Left Arrow` or by pressing the back button on the top left, and you should get back in the piano roll page,
+ * after renaming, return to the piano roll page by pressing `Alt + Left Arrow` or by pressing the back button on the top left.
  * note that you can only edit one track at a time: use right-click to switch to another track (or long tap on mobile),
- * switch to the pattern roll by pressing `Tab` or `Page Down`, or by clicking the uppermost button in the left sidebar, to play with arrangement,
+ * to play with arrangement, switch to the pattern roll by pressing `Tab` or `Page Down`, or by clicking the uppermost button in the left sidebar,
- * double-click any clip to return to the piano roll with that clip in focus; at this point you should get an idea how things work in the sequencer layout.
+ * double-click any clip to return to the piano roll with that clip in focus; at this point you should get an idea of how the sequencer layout works.

-To start a new project from scratch, navigate to the dashboard by pressing the `Home` key, or clicking the `Studio` node in the breadcrumbs.
-There you'll see the list of recent projects, and a couple of buttons:
+To start a new project from scratch, go to the dashboard by pressing the `Home` key, or clicking the `Studio` node in the breadcrumbs.
+There you'll see a list of recent projects, and a couple of buttons:

  * create an empty project,
- * open a project (this also imports MIDI files).
+ * open an existing project (this also imports MIDI files).

 ### Switching between projects

 There are several ways:
- * use the `/` hotkey to show the projects list in the [command palette](command-palette.md),
+ * use the `/` hotkey to display the projects list in the [command palette](command-palette.md),
- * or hover the `Studio` item in the breadcrumb control, which shows the menu with all open projects (the most inconvenient way so far),
+ * or hover the `Studio` item in the breadcrumb control to display a menu with all open projects,
- * back and forward buttons also can be useful sometimes, the related hotkeys are `Alt + Cursor Left` and `Alt + Cursor Right`.
+ * the back and forward buttons are also useful at times; the associated hotkeys are `Alt + Cursor Left` and `Alt + Cursor Right`.

 ## Instruments

 ### Instruments management

-The most notable difference in the instruments management from the majority of DAW's and sequencers out there is that Helio separates instruments from projects.
+The most notable difference between Helio's instrument management and that of the majority of DAWs and sequencers is that Helio separates instruments from projects.

-Each project only holds the instrument "references" (basically, the hashcodes of the instrument info), so that the instrument settings are not saved in the project file, but rather in the application workspace settings.
+Each project only stores the instrument references, so the instrument settings are saved in the application workspace settings rather than the project files.

-Instruments are also created and set up in a separate page, called Orchestra Pit.
+Instruments are created and set up in a separate page, called Orchestra Pit.

-The reason for implementing it this way was that in my workflow, I tend to use all the same instruments for all the projects.
-The app was designed primarily as a sketching and prototyping tool, and I usually have lots of sketches, so all the operations that involve switching between projects, opening and closing them, or checking out in the version control, were ought to be as fast as possible, and not eat up all the memory.
+The reason for implementing it this way was that in my workflow, I tend to use the same instruments for all of my projects.
+The app was designed primarily as a sketching and prototyping tool, and I usually have lots of sketches, so all the operations involving switching between projects, opening and closing them, or checking out in the version control, were ought to be as fast as possible, and not eat up all the memory.

-If your setup implies always having different instruments or instrument settings for each project, or if you want the project file to contain the instrument details, Helio will make you suffer.
+Helio is probably not the best choice if your setup requires you to always have different instruments or instrument settings for each project, or if you want the project file to contain the instrument details.

-On the other hand, if you happen to have an instrument library you're comfortable with (e.g. VSL or some selected soundfonts collection), and you want to set it up once and forget, you'll probably like this approach.
+On the other hand, if you happen to have an instrument library you're comfortable with (e.g. VSL or a selected soundfonts collection), and you want to set it up once and forget it, you'll probably like this approach.

 ### Orchestra pit page